 Below is a list of income that can be subtracted on your Hawaii return:

-The first $6,943 earned by any member of the Reserve, Army, Navy, Air Force, Marine Corp or Coast Guard, is not taxed by Hawaii.
-If you qualify, enter the smaller of the two; Your pay or the $6,943.
+The first $7,152 earned by any member of the Reserve, Army, Navy, Air Force, Marine Corp or Coast Guard, is not taxed by Hawaii.
+If you qualify, enter the smaller of the two; your earned income amount or the $7,152.

 Married persons filing a joint return may add the exclusion amount for both and enter that amount as a subtraction.

-Exceptional Trees Deduction-You may subtract up to $3000 to for expenses incurred to maintain an exceptional tree on you property.
+You may subtract up to $3000 per exceptional tree for qualified expenses incurred to maintain an exceptional tree on you property.

 Certain Income from a Qualified High Technology Business